 FamZoo vs. Greenlight: Which one’s better?

 Greenlight destroys the competition with its breadth of features, including financial literacy games that teach your kid about money, safety features, granular parental controls, cash back, savings rewards and an investing platform.
-If cost is your major concern, its basic plan is $1 less than FamZoo, but you won’t get all the perks Greenlight has to offer unless you upgrade.

-All of FamZoo’s features are included with its only plan.
+All of FamZoo’s features are included with its one and only plan.
 Parents can create mock loans, set up automatic bill payments for the kids and even award kids with parent-paid interest weekly, monthly or yearly.
 FamZoo’s chore system may also be the most in-depth system we’ve seen: Parents can split chore payments between kids, kids can claim “dibs” on chores, parents can withhold payment until after parental review and much more.

 All in all, Greenlight is better if you want granular parental controls, gamified learning and teaching kids about investing.
 And FamZoo is best if you want to add more than five kids and want a fully customizable app and robust chore chart.